translation/rails/README.md

 and some are not yet supported.
 However, they are quite well documented.

 Thanks a lot to these contributors for their hard work!

-If you want to create a new client for your favorite language or framework, feel free to reach us on [contact@translation.io](mailto:contact@translation.io) and we'll assist you with the workflow logic and send you API docs.

 #### Ruby on Rails (Ruby)